 I don’t know about you, but to me it’s not very genuine.
 It’s basically like bribing people to write a review of you or link to your course.

-ESLinsider is honest and more like a mom and pop shop
+ESLinsider is small and more like a mom and pop shop

 Regardless of how you measure ‘best’ (elegance, deluxeness, impact, profitability, ROI, meaningfulness, memorability), it’s almost never present in the thing that is the most popular.

 It’s been up and online since 2011.
 It didn’t actually start as a course.
 It started with how-to videos and an ebook.
 There was no course until late 2012.